 An Options section appears.
 The specific options that appear in this section depend on which sources you choose to import.

-Although the New Inventory Import pages often refer to "files", we are not going to use files when we import from Discovery Services, but are going to import directly from the Discovery Services database using an API.
+Although the New Inventory Import pages often refer to "files", we are not going to use files when we import using the Ivanti Discovery inventory type, but are going to import directly from the Data Services database using an API.

 6.In the Identify Hardware by drop-down, select Unique ID.